There is nothing more important to us than the safety of you and your family.

 For more information on asbestos please read our information leaflet – Asbestos Leaflet

-We are undertaking a three-year Radon testing programme, starting with our properties located in areas of higher exposure, through to medium and then low.
-This will be completed in 2021.
+We are undertaking a Radon testing programme, starting with our properties located in areas of higher exposure, through to medium and then low.
+We will be re-testing all homes over a 5 year period.
 We will contact all our customers to advise them of their Radon exposure level and what actions might be required to their homes.
 Further information about Radon, its health risks and areas affected can be found on the Public Health England Website.

 What is radon?

 Radon is a colourless, odourless radioactive gas.
 It is formed by the radioactive decay of small amounts of uranium that occur naturally in all rocks and soils.
 The amount of radon is measured in becquerels per cubic metre of air (Bq m-3).
 The average level in UK homes is 20 Bq m-3.

 Radon is everywhere.
 Radon levels outdoors are low everywhere but levels indoors can be higher.
 For most homes the risk to peoples health is small.